 - Applicants must demonstrate an interest in teaching and potential for research in political science.

-Selection: Awards were announced in May 2016.
+Selection: Awards will be announced in June 2017.
 Profiles of APSA Minority Fellows are published online and in PS: Political Science & Politics.

 Visit us at http://www.apsanet.org/mfp for additional application details and to view the bios of previous APSA MFP Fellows.